 Robert S. Pace Distinguished Research Professor, Pace University

-"My primary training and practice are in neuropsychology, and I've been a member of Division 40—Clinical Neuropsychology—since my student days.
+"My primary training and practice are in neuropsychology, and I've been a member of Div.
+40 (Society of Clinical Neuropsychology) since my student days.
 I had always wanted to be in independent practice.
-I wish I'd known Division 42—Psychologists in Independent Practice—existed when I was a student, as I most certainly would have joined then—as I did some years ago.
-Being involved in Division 42 has provided a way for me to 'give back' to colleagues and to the wider public in ways that I never imagined were possible.
-As a solo practitioner, I have been enabled—by division membership—to connect at the local and national levels, 'virtually' and in 'real time': for practice-building, to write articles I might not otherwise have written, to participate in governance on behalf of member colleagues, to promote the profession, and to form close friendships with people I otherwise likely would have not met.
+I wish I'd known Div.
+42 (Psychologists in Independent Practice) existed when I was a student, as I most certainly would have joined then — as I did some years ago.
+Being involved in Div.
+42 has provided a way for me to 'give back' to colleagues and to the wider public in ways that I never imagined were possible.
+As a solo practitioner, I have been enabled by division membership to connect at the local and national levels, 'virtually' and in 'real time': for practice-building, to write articles I might not otherwise have written, to participate in governance on behalf of member colleagues, to promote the profession and to form close friendships with people I otherwise likely would have not met.
 The division found just the right activities for me to develop interests that were valued by the division.
 The unanticipated rewards seem to flow both ways with my membership.
-As I like to say, 'Joined Division 42 [Psychologists in Independent Practice] for the Listserv, stayed for everything else.'"
+As I like to say, 'Joined Division 42 for the Listserv®, stayed for everything else.'"

 —Gordon Herz, PhD

 “As an international woman ECP, I started developing a strong professional identity through active involvement in APA.
 Getting involved through divisions extended my horizons in my professional identity, the network for collaboration and research interest.
 Interactions with other ECPs has been stimulating and supportive, but being able to interact with role models was the biggest gaining.
 Most importantly, I was able to have internalized competence through interactions with other international women psychologists who are taking leadership roles in APA.”

 Assistant Professor of Psychology; Clinic Director

 The University of Texas at Tyler Psychology and Counseling Training Clinic